Psycs99/Movies-App/README.md

 this specific application with the information to function.

 You need to add your own The Movie DB platform apikey for it to work, or reuse the code to make a request to another platform.

+This application was also developed in the Flutter course that is taught on the Udemy platform.